freeCodeCamp/guide/src/pages/computer-science/garbage-collection/index.md

 Garbage collection is the process in which programs try to free up memory space that is no longer used by variables, objects, and such.
 Garbage collection is implemented differently for every language.
 Most high-level programming languages have some sort of garbage collection built it.
 Low-level programming languages may add garbage collection through libraries.

+One example of garbage collection is ARC, short for automatic reference counting.
+This is used in Swift, for example.
+ARC boils down to keeping track of the references to all objects that are created.
+If the amount of references drops to 0, the object will be marked for deallocation.

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

 #### More Information: